 Stable versions of Kea are fully supported for at least six months after the next Stable version is released.
 This means you should have ample time to migrate to a new Stable version before the older one is EOL.
 We do not yet have "Extended Support" versions of Kea; we still have a very high rate of new feature development and are not yet ready for a long-lived Stable branch.
 We expect to be able to update the Kea DHCP packages the same day we post the tarballs.

 Operating System support

 We have a published list of supported operating systems.
 These are the operating systems we can test on, or that we know to work.
 Kea may compile and run on other operating systems or versions but we don't guarantee it and we cannot commit to fixing issues with those operating systems or building packages for them.
 See the platforms.md statement in the Kea repository.

 Stork is considered an experimental or best effort project.
 All releases should be regarded as Development releases.
 It is under active development and we cannot guarantee that there will not be backwards-incompatible changes at this time.

 Standard support terms do not apply to Development releases, Stork, or the BIND Supported Preview edition.
 Development releases are typically shorter-lived releases and are not recommended for production deployment.

-We maintain two branches of ISC DHCP:
+ISC DHCP has reached the end of public maintenance.
+We previously maintained two branches of ISC DHCP: